 - A current email address to which the eVisa will be sent.

-Once the trail run has been implemented in New Zealand and the conditions of the eVisa have been updated, any additional requirements for the online South Africa visa from the UK will be published on this site.
+Once the trial run has been implemented in Kenya and the conditions of the eVisa have been updated, any additional requirements for the online South Africa visa from the UK will be published on this site.

 How to Apply for South Africa Visa from the UK

-Applicants will need to provide basic personal and passport data, such as name, contact details, and travel document information.
-Some questions related to health and security matters are also likely to be included on the application, in order to pre-screen any potential public safety threats to South Africa.
+Applicants will need to provide basic personal and passport data, such as name, contact details, and travel information.
+Some questions related to health and security matters are also likely to be included in the application in order to pre-screen any potential public safety threats to South Africa.

 Once the application has been submitted and approved, the eVisa for South Africa from the UK will be sent to the email address provided on the form.
-In order to avoid any delays in receiving the visa or rejection of the application, it will be necessary for applicants to carefully double check all the data entered, especially their email address.
+In order to avoid any delays in receiving the visa or to have the application rejected, it will be necessary for applicants to carefully double-check all the data entered, especially their email address.

-Travelers will then be able to enter the country using a copy of the South Africa Visa for UK citizens and the corresponding passport, which must be the same as that used for the application.
+Travelers will then be able to visit the country using a copy of the South Africa Visa for UK citizens and their corresponding passport, which must be the same as that used for the application.
 Any information about additional requirements for supporting documentation will be posted on this site closer to the date of implementation of the eVisa.

 The South African Embassy in the UK

-Although the South African Tourist Visa for UK citizens will soon be available through the simple online system, British nationals who require a travel document such as a work visa or study visa will be required to apply at the South African Embassy in London and provide a range of supporting documentation.
+Although the South African Tourist Visa for UK citizens will soon be available through a simple online system, British nationals who require a travel document such as a work visa or a study visa will be required to apply at the South African embassy in London and provide a range of supporting documentation.